April 7, 2025

 In this blog, you will learn about essential health screenings you should never miss or delay.
 We will cover the details of each test, including their indications, preparation, and the appropriate screenings for different age groups and genders.
 By staying informed, you can take proactive steps toward maintaining your health, catching potential issues early, and preventing serious conditions from developing.

-High blood pressure is a serious, yet subtle condition.
-Often referred to as the “silent killer,” that typically shows no symptoms but can lead to severe complications such as kidney failure, cardiovascular problems, or brain hemorrhages.
+Often referred to as the “silent killer,” high blood pressure is a serious yet subtle condition that typically shows no symptoms but can lead to severe complications such as kidney failure, cardiovascular problems, or brain hemorrhages.

 Recommend Frequency for Blood Pressure test: